dsa-ou/allowed/docs/usage.md

 - `for-else` and `while-else`: the `else` branch of a for- or while-loop isn't allowed
 - `name`: variable, function and other names aren't allowed.

-It's unlikely for `constant` and `name` to be flagged, as Python programs need them.
+It's unlikely for `constant` and `name` to be flagged, as all Python programs need them.

 By default, the allowed constructs are those taught in our algorithms and data structures course, but you can change that, as explained in the [Configuration](configuration.md) section.